 Step 3 – Sending attachments with our Python Email

 Keep the images and other attachments in the same directory of your Python script.
-For the starting, let’s see how we can send an image as an attachment.
+For a start, let’s see how we can send an image as an attachment.

-To send an image as an attachment, we first have to open the file and store its data in a variable.
+To send an image as an attachment, we must open the file and store its data in a variable.
 For that, we can use Context Managers as they ensure efficient resource management.

 Syntax: